Skip to main content

 Within the Research to Story pedagogy, Story Moves align with and extend existing inquiry categories:

-- Stakes & Significance → Which moves foreground public impact and disciplinary lenses?
+• Stakes and Significance → Which moves foreground public impact and disciplinary lenses?

-- Puzzles & Unknowns → Which gaps emerge when sources resist translation into sound?
+• Puzzles and Unknowns → Which gaps emerge when sources resist arrangement into sound?

-- Listeners & Lens → Which final move articulates a core takeaway for the audience?
+• Listeners and Lens → Which final move articulates a core takeaway for the audience?

 App Affordances